microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ##### Aggregating based on the EventName

-## Use Azure Monitor and KQL language to locate an expensive Open Telemetry log
+## Use Azure Monitor and KQL language to locate an expensive OpenTelemetry log

 ![](../orig_media/Demo.1.DurableID.SummarizeContrast.png){width="5.5in"
 height="4.4303149606299215in"}